 It’s so ironic, because just 18 months ago I couldn’t get her to nap for more than five minutes without her startling awake because a gnat flew past the house.

 Now she’s nodding off into a sleep coma at the worst possible time of day!

 So what can we do about danger naps?

 Sadly it’s yet another parenting issue to which the answer is a simple: Sod all.

 It’s like when your kid refuses all solid foods for weeks on end.
 What can you do about it, apart from the obvious of keep trying?
 Nada.
 Zip.
 Zilch.

 Kids just do things at their own pace, the little buggers.
-Eventually I know my little one will make it through to 6pm, when she will realise she’s just starting to get tired and wind down to a respectable bedtime of 7pm.
+Eventually my little one did make it through to 6pm, when she now naturally gets tired and winds down to a respectable bedtime of 7pm.